The image shows a woman in a headscarf reading to a group of children, who are sitting around her and looking at a book together.

 Join us and volunteer your time and skills to either:

-1) teach English or music to the primary-school children through creative workshops
+2) Teach music, art, photography, theatre, or another creative skill to the primary-school children through creative workshops

 Minimum 2 weeks

-TEFL/TESOL certification, 2+ years teaching experience, including experience training teachers
+TEFL/TESOL certification, 5+ years teaching experience, including substantial experience training teachers and strong ability to adapt to diverse cultural backgrounds while teaching

 3) Teach adult English to the teachers (who have B2 level English) or to local parents with little to no English